kamranmuazzam/aca-demia/pages/Abortion.md

+-
 - ((662c17b7-5646-4b91-8107-d17f271bc3bc))
-- Previously it was considered at 28 weeks as that was the viable period but due to advancement of NICU it is now approximately ((662a8241-c955-4b50-9b9c-d81072ace9c4))
+- Previously it was considered at 28 weeks as that was the viable period but due to advancement of NICU it is now approximately 20 weeks
 - ## Types of abortion
 	- ((662a82cc-0ed8-4d0a-8459-45ffd94af106))
 	- ### [[Threatened Abortion]]